yohncf/World_timeApp_flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### TODOS
+- Get all possible countries form API source
+- Get all flags from API source
+- Additional levels of color to match daytime